timothypholmes/Infinite-square-well-Schrodinger-equation/README.tex.md

 E_n = \frac{n^2\pi^2 \hbar^2}{2mL^2}.
 \end{equation}

-Finally, the last item the time dependent Schrödinger equation depends on is $C_n$. $C-n$ is the expansion coefficient that chages the probability amplitude.
+Finally, the last item the time dependent Schrödinger equation depends on is $C_n$. $C_n$ is the expansion coefficient that chages the probability amplitude.
 The indefinite integral of the complex conjugate of eigenstate wave function and the initial wave function with respect to the spatial dimension x,

 \begin{equation} \tag{7}
 c_n = \int_{-\infty}^{\infty} \varphi_n(x)^{*} \psi(x,0) dx.
 \end{equation}

-From equation (2): we bring together, $\varphi_n(x)$, $E_n$, and $c_n$.
+From equation (2): we bring together, $\varphi_n(x)$, $E_n$, and $C_n$.
 The result is

 \begin{equation} \tag{8}
 \psi(x,t) = \sum_{n}^{500} c_{n} e^{-iE_nt/\hbar}\varphi_{n}(x).